mozaik-association/mozaik/docs/Contacts Module.md

 ## Membership Statuses

-Each contact is linked to a status and each organisation can have its own membership status.
+A all membership wrokflow has been implemented in mozaik.
+Members are linked to a status and these can evolve over time according to the workflows.
 Members of the organisation will move from one status to another over time according to certain rules.

+!!! info

-The different statuses depend on a workflow that can be set up according to the needs of each organisation.
+    This workflow can be easily adapted if it does not meet the exact needs of the organisation.

 <figure markdown>
 ![screenshot 9](img/screen9.png)
 <figcaption>Example of the different membership statuses of an organisation</figcaption>
 </figure>
+!!! example "Example of workflow"

+    - A supporter who resigns will have the status "former supporter".
+    - A member who declines to pay the membership fee will be given the status "former member".
 <figure markdown>
 ![screenshot 10](img/screen10.png)
-<figcaption>Workflow of the differents statuses of the organisation</figcaption>
+<figcaption>Mozaik membership workflow</figcaption>
 </figure>

 ## Membership renewals
-Each year a call for membership renewal is send by the organisation.
-This is done by generating a mass structural communication and sending a personalised letter with the explanation of the amount, the structured communication to be used.
+Each year, a call for membership renewal can be send by the organisation. member who didn't paye the previous year are transfor in old member .
+Members in good standing will receive an email or letter with a structure comminication or a link to pay online.

+!!!info

     In the middle of the year, by using the "mass closure" button, we can cancel all the unpaid invoices by the contacts and automatically change their status to "old".

-!!!info

-    As with the statuses, each organisation can have its own membership renewal workflow.

 <figure markdown>
 ![screenshot 13](img/screen13.png)
 <figcaption>Example of a membership renewal workflow</figcaption>